edgexfoundry/device-coap-c/README.md

 EdgeX device service for CoAP-based REST protocol

-This device service allows a 3rd party sensor application to push data into EdgeX via CoAP.
+This device service supports both CoAP client and CoAP server.
+CoAP server allows a 3rd party sensor application to push data into EdgeX via CoAP.
+CoAP client allows EdgeX to read sensor data through auto-events and send a command to 3rd party sensor application.
 Like HTTP, CoAP provides REST based access to resources, but CoAP is more compact for use in constrained IoT devices.

 The device-coap-c service (_device-coap_ for short) is modeled after the HTTP based [device-rest-go](https://github.com/edgexfoundry/device-rest-go) service, and runs over UDP.
-The current implementation is meant for one-way communication from a device into EdgeX by posting readings asynchronously.
-Synchronous interaction initiated by EdgeX can be added in the future.

 device-coap uses DTLS for secure communication to devices.
 It is written in C, and relies on the well known [libcoap](https://libcoap.net/) library.